mandy8055/data-structures/docs/binary-heap.md

 - Left child is at index: 2i + 1
 - Right child is at index: 2i + 2
 - Parent is at index: floor((i-1)/2)

+## Efficient heap Initialization

+When creating a heap with an initial array of elements, the construction is optimized to use an O(n) algorithm.
+This means that initializing a heap with an array is significantly more efficient than inserting elements one by one(takes O(n log n)), providing a performant way to create heaps from existing collections.

 ### Key Features